-A key benefit for International Students is that the Art Academy is a small school and you will meet people quickly.
-It won’t take long before you know every face in the building!
-Furthermore, our team is always on hand to answer questions and offer support throughout the process and as you settle into life at the Art Academy.
+The Academy is a small school so you will meet people quickly.
+Furthermore, our team is always on hand to answer questions and offer support throughout the application process and as you settle into life at the Academy.

 Please download our Accommodation Pack which has comprehensive information for people moving to London for the first time